SiddPlus/FMPGame/COMMENTARY.md

 }
 ```

 I also added a caching layer.
-Instead of searching for the spawners every time, I search for them once when the first round starts and store their references in a `TArray<AEnemySpawner*>`.
+Instead of searching for the spawners every time, I search for them once when the first round starts and store their references in a [`TArray<AEnemySpawner*>`](https://siddplus.github.io/FMPGame/classATheGameMode.html#abf6a350e0fa33ffdce3c0d759e0214aa).
 By deferring this heavy search and caching the results, I eliminated the startup crash and ensured that round transitions remained smooth even as the complexity of the world increased.

 ## Problem 4: AI Navigation on Procedural Terrain

 The Problem: This was the most significant technical hurdle.
 Because my terrain is generated via C++ at runtime, the `NavMesh` had nothing to bake onto when the level loaded.
 The AI would spawn and simply stand still because, in the engine's eyes, there was no floor.
 Standard `NavMesh` is static and baked in the editor, but my world didn't exist until the game was running.

 The Solution: I had to solve this using a two-part iteration.
-First, I modified the `AProceduralGeneration` class to generate a simple flat collision plane during the `OnConstruction` phase.
+First, I modified the [`AProceduralGeneration`](https://siddplus.github.io/FMPGame/classAProceduralGeneration.html) class to generate a simple flat collision plane during the [`OnConstruction`](https://siddplus.github.io/FMPGame/classAProceduralGeneration.html#a39b187ec000cedc2205cfdd9fd8fc0e1) phase.
 This gave the `NavMesh` a base to initialize on.
-Second, I moved all the complex noise calculations, mesh deformation, and `HISM` placement into `BeginPlay`.
+Second, I moved all the complex noise calculations, mesh deformation, and `HISM` (UHierarchicalInstancedStaticMeshComponent | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) placement into [`BeginPlay`](https://siddplus.github.io/FMPGame/classAProceduralGeneration.html#a794c8213c431398abd6a98c987f25cc2).

 ```
-void AProceduralGeneration::GenerateWorld()
+// 1.
+Provide a base for the NavMesh during the Construction phase void AProceduralGeneration::OnConstruction(const FTransform& Transform) {
+    Super::OnConstruction(Transform);

+    // Generates a flat grid (Z=0) so the NavMesh has a surface to bake onto initially GenerateBaseMesh();

+    // Technical settings to ensure the Procedural Mesh interacts with AI Navigation ProceduralMesh->bUseComplexAsSimpleCollision = true;
+    ProceduralMesh->bUseAsyncCooking = false;
+    ProceduralMesh->SetCanEverAffectNavigation(true);
+}

+// 2.
+Perform deformation and trigger the navigation update at runtime void AProceduralGeneration::PopulateWorld()
 {
-    // Generate terrain...
+    // ...
+[Logic for HISM and Object Placement] ...

-    // Explicitly notify the NavMesh system to rebuild in this specific area UNavigationSystemV1* NavSys = FNavigationSystem::GetCurrent<UNavigationSystemV1>(GetWorld());
+    UNavigationSystemV1* NavSys = FNavigationSystem::GetCurrent<UNavigationSystemV1>(GetWorld());
-    if (NavSys)
+    if (NavSys && ProceduralMesh)
     {
-        NavSys->OnComponentBoundsChanged(*ProceduralMesh);
+        NavSys->UpdateComponentInNavOctree(*ProceduralMesh);
     }
 }
 ```